We all know the fable of the Phoenix – the mythical bird that dies engulfed by flames only to be born again in all its splendour.

 I had one last look around, glanced admiringly at the exuberance of it all and slowly walked out into the hot Venetian sun.

-When you are in Venice, please, make sure that you have La Fenice on your list of things to do.
-It is a fabulous piece of architecture, history and music under a blue ceiling reminiscent of a mythical sky.
+When you are in Venice, make sure that you have Teatro La Fenice on your list of things to see.
+It is a fabulous mix of architecture, history and music under a blue ceiling reminiscent of a mythical sky.

 You can find the detailed history of the theatre at this link.
-It makes for a riveting reading of passions, music, fire and rebirth.
+It makes for a riveting reading about passion, music, fire and rebirth.

-And I promise to let you know in text and pictures as and when I manage to see a performance in this fabulous place.
+And I promise to let you know in text and pictures as and when I manage to see a performance at this fabulous place.